 - Data Visualisation: Translating complex data into actionable insights for decision-makers.

-Mastering analytics allows professionals to move beyond reactive problem-solving and take a proactive, strategic approach to operations.
+Drawing on academic contributions to the field, the author observes that mastering analytics allows professionals to move beyond reactive problem-solving and take a proactive, strategic approach to operations.
 This skill set is increasingly sought after by employers across industries.

 Choosing Between a Master's and a Certificate Course